rackerlabs/rackspace-how-to/content/exchange/manually-configure-ios-devices-for-email-hosted-on-exchange-2013.md

 product_url: exchange
 ---

-This article describes how to configure an Exchange 2013 account on your Apple iOS 7 device.
+This article describes how to configure an Microsoft&reg; Exchange&reg; 2013 account on your Apple&reg; iOS 7 device.

-**Note:** The images in this article show iPhone 5 running iOS 7.
+**Note:** The images in this article show iPhone&reg; 5 running iOS 7.
 Although screens on other iOS devices differ, the process is similar.
 For more modern iOS versions, refer to the [Cloud Office Email Help Tool](https://emailhelp.rackspace.com) for instructions.

-The administrator of your account must verify that an ActiveSync license is attached in your account via the Cloud Control Panel.
-If any Internet connectivity issues prevent you from successfully setting up Exchange, contact your wireless provider or ISP.
+The administrator of your account must verify that an ActiveSync&reg; license is attached in your account via the Cloud Control Panel.
+If any Internet connectivity issues prevent you from successfully setting up Exchange, contact your wireless provider or Internet Service Provider (ISP).

 1. On the home screen of your device, tap **Settings &gt;** **Mail, Contacts, Calendars** &gt; **Add Account**.